rankutah/blog/sites/rank-utah/content/services/local-seo.md

 ---
-title: "Local SEO"
+title: "Local SEO Services for Small Businesses"
-description: "Local SEO for small businesses"
+description: "Affordable local SEO services for small businesses.
+I help you show up in Google Maps and local search results so more customers can find and contact you."
 layout: "flowbite"
 url: "/services/local-seo"
 hero: true